How to protect your savings

-Under the FSCS the first £85,000 (as of January 2017) of your savings (or £170,000 if your money is held in a joint account) is protected in the event that the bank or building society goes bust.
+Under the FSCS the first £85,000 (as of January 2017) a depositor puts into their account (or £170,000 if your money is held in a joint account) is protected in the event that the bank or building society goes bust.

-Remember that the £85,000 limit applies per institution and not per account.
-That means if you have, for example, £50,000 in an easy access account and £50,000 in a fixed rate bond, both held with the same bank, you’d stand to lose £15,000 in the event that the bank went bust, because you’d only be compensated for a total of £85,000.
+Remember that the £85,000 compensation limit applies per institution and not per account.
+That means if you have, for example, £50,000 in an easy access account and £50,000 in a fixed rate bond, both held with the same bank, you’d stand to lose £15,000 in the event that the bank went bust, because your deposit protection limit is a total of £85,000.

 If means that if you have substantial savings, you should make sure you don’t hold more than the maximum of £85,000 with any one bank.

-Under the FSCS the first £85,000 of your savings is protected if the bank or building society goes bust.
+Under the FSCS the first £85,000 of your savings is protected if the bank, building society or credit union goes bust.

 Which savings accounts are protected by FSCS?